zzzyyyxxxmmm/basics/linux/linux_kernel.md

 <img src="https://github.com/zzzyyyxxxmmm/basics/blob/master/image/linux_01.png" width="500" height="500">
 </div>

+kill()也可以用来检测一个process是否存在

+Various other techniques can also be used to check whether a particular pro- cess is running, including the following:
+* The wait() system calls: These calls are described in Chapter 26.
+They can be employed only if the monitored process is a child of the caller.
+* Semaphores and exclusive file locks: If the process that is being monitored contin- uously holds a semaphore or a file lock, then, if we can acquire the semaphore or lock, we know the process has terminated.
+We describe semaphores in Chapters 47 and 53 and file locks in Chapter 55.
+* IPC channels such as pipes and FIFOs: We set up the monitored process so that it holds a file descriptor open for writing on the channel as long as it is alive.
+Meanwhile, the monitoring process holds open a read descriptor for the chan- nel, and it knows that the monitored process has terminated when the write end of the channel is closed (because it sees end-of-file).
+The monitoring pro- cess can determine this either by reading from its file descriptor or by monitor- ing the descriptor using one of the techniques described in Chapter 63.
+* The /proc/PID interface: For example, if a process with the process ID 12345 exists, then the directory /proc/12345 will exist, and we can check this using a call such as stat().

+raise()用来给自己发signal

+## signal mask
+For each process, the kernel maintains a signal mask—a set of signals whose delivery to the process is currently blocked.
+If a signal that is blocked is sent to a process, delivery of that signal is delayed until it is unblocked by being removed from the process signal mask.
+(In Section 33.2.1, we’ll see that the signal mask is actually a per-thread attribute, and that each thread in a multithreaded process can indepen- dently examine and modify its signal mask using the pthread_sigmask() function.)
+A signal may be added to the signal mask in the following ways:
+* When a signal handler is invoked, the signal that caused its invocation can be automatically added to the signal mask.
+Whether or not this occurs depends on the flags used when the handler is established using sigaction().
+* When a signal handler is established with sigaction(), it is possible to specify an additional set of signals that are to be blocked when the handler is invoked.
+* The sigprocmask() system call can be used at any time to explicitly add signals to, and remove signals from, the signal mask.

+## Signals Are Not Queued
+The set of pending signals is only a mask; it indicates whether or not a signal has occurred, but not how many times it has occurred.
+In other words, if the same sig- nal is generated multiple times while it is blocked, then it is recorded in the set of pending signals, and later delivered, just once.
+(One of the differences between standard and realtime signals is that realtime signals are queued, as discussed in Section 22.8.)

 # Tasks performed by the kernel
 * **Process scheduling**: A computer has one or more central processing units (CPUs), which execute the instructions of programs.
 Like other UNIX systems, Linux is a preemptive multitasking operating system, Multitasking means that multiple processes (i.e., running programs) can simultaneously reside in mem- ory and each may receive use of the CPU(s).
 Preemptive means that the rules governing which processes receive use of the CPU and for how long are deter- mined by the kernel process scheduler (rather than by the processes them- selves).
 * **Memory management**: While computer memories are enormous by the stan- dards of a decade or two ago, the size of software has also correspondingly grown, so that physical memory (RAM) remains a limited resource that the ker- nel must share among processes in an equitable and efficient fashion.
 Like most modern operating systems, Linux employs virtual memory management (Section 6.4), a technique that confers two main advantages: